Thermal Emission of WASP-14b Revealed with Three Spitzer Eclipses: WASP-14 b SECONDARY ECLIPSES

+Prior to the science observations in channels 2 and 4, we observed a 212-frame preflash (see Section\ \ref{sec:obs}) on a diffuse, uniformly bright H\sb{II} emission region centered at $\alpha~=~10,45,02.2$, $\delta~=~-59,41,10.1$.
+The portion of the array within the aperture of the science observation in each channel was uniformly illuminated.
+For channel 2, the average flux within the 2.5 pixel aperture is \sim 200 MJy\,sr\sp{-1}, while for the 3.5 pixel aperture of channel 4 it is \sim 1800 MJy\,sr\sp{-1}.

+As expected, channel 2 shows no increase in flux during the preflash observation (see Figure\ \ref{fig:preflash-ch24}, left panel) nor during the main science observation (see Figure \ref{fig:RawBinNorm}, raw data).
+The preflash observation in channel 4 saturated within the 30 minutes, eliminating the ramp effect in channel 4.

-We tested the full set of ramp equations and discarded obvious bad fits after shorter runs.
-Among acceptable ones, the lowest BIC value (see Table\ \ref{table:Ch2-ramps}) determined that the final best ramp model is linear (see Eq.\ \ref{eq:linramp}).
+Regardless of the preflash observations, we tested the full set of ramp equations and discarded obvious bad fits after shorter runs.
+Among acceptable fits, the lowest BIC value (see Table\ \ref{table:Ch2-ramps}) determined that there is no significant ramp effect in the channel 2 dataset.